 What will happen to your weight if continue eating exclusively raw year after year?

 You’ll end up looking slender than the average non-raw healthy person in your height- and-weight bracket.

 I’ve been following the raw foods lifestyle for almost 20 years.
 And during this time, I had to resize my wardrobe downward and get alterations done three times!
 After an initial loss of about 30 pounds, my weight has become pretty stable.
 But due to practicing yoga and Pilates, my weight has been continually redistributed more effectively.

 Look at my picture at 58, taken recently.
 In no way could you describe me as “too thin.”
 Yet I'm smaller (I like to say slimmer) than about 90 percent of women my age.
-In tops I usually wear size M, and when I buy a full skirt I go for XS to fit the waist line.
+In tops I usually wear size M or S, and when I buy a full skirt I go for XS to fit the waist line.

 Reverting Back to Cooked Foods